imagej/imagej.github.io/_pages/Troubleshooting.md

 ## If ImageJ freezes or hangs

-If ImageJ appears to [hang](wikipedia_Hang_\(computing\) "wikilink")—i.e., it stops responding to inputs—it is often helpful to take a "snapshot" of where the program is at after the hang occurs.
+If ImageJ appears to {% include wikipedia title='Hang (computing)' text='hang'%}—i.e., it stops responding to inputs—it is often helpful to take a "snapshot" of where the program is at after the hang occurs.
 This information can give the developers valuable hints about how to fix the problem.

 There are two ways to create such a snapshot, known as a "thread dump" or "stack trace".